 Change the door knobs

-It sounds simple, but replacing old door handles with shiny fresh ones can bring a whole new look to your home.
+It sounds simple, but replacing old door handles with shiny new ones can bring a whole new look to your home.
 Before you get started, think about the kind of handles you want to install.
-Are you looking to add some art deco charm with vintage-style knobs and handles, or are you after a more modern look?
+Are you looking to add some art deco charm with vintage-style knobs and handles, or would you like a more modern look?
 Hot tip: Locks and handles fit together in different ways, so read the instructions.